Operation Collar (commando raid): Aftermath

-After the raiders safely returned to England, the Ministry of Information issued a communique:
+After the raiders returned to England, the Ministry of Information issued a communique:

-Operation Collar met with mixed success; they killed two German sentries with their only casualty being Lieutenant Colonel Dudley Clark, along as an observer, who received a slight wound at Stella Plage.
+Collar met with mixed success two German sentries were killed and their only casualty was Lieutenant-Colonel Dudley Clarke, along as an observer, who received a slight wound at Stella Plage.
 Despite the limited success of the first commando operation, within a year Adolf Hitler when talking about the commandos referred to them as "terror and sabotage troops" who he said "acted outside of the Geneva convention".
 The German propaganda machine called them "murderous thugs and cut throats" who killed soldiers and civilians indiscriminately, preferring to murder their enemies rather than take prisoners.